 - Unified Plan SDP

-SDP is the mechanism by which endpoints (e.g., client devices, like a phone or laptop) convey information such as the kinds of media supported (e.g., audio and/or video); the media formatsx§ supported (e.g., H264, VP8, etc); and hints on how to establish a connection with it.
+SDP is the mechanism by which endpoints such as client devices, like a phone or laptop, convey information such as the kinds of media supported (audio or video); the media formatsx§ supported (H264, VP8, etc); and hints on how to establish a connection with it.

 When two endpoints want to establish a connection, they share SDPs through a negotiation process.
 After negotiation completes, the endpoints have enough information to (attempt to) start sharing media.

 In WebRTC, the two most often used dialects are Plan B and Unified Plan.
 Google Chrome, and Chromium-based browsers like recent versions of Microsoft Edge, use Plan B. Firefox and Safari use Unified Plan.